 What's the origin of the phrase 'Tail wagging the dog - The'?

-This expression probably originated in the USA.
-There isn't a specific incident that it refers to that can be located there but there are many instances of it in print in US publications from the 1870s onwards, whereas there are none that come from any other country until well into the 20th century.
+This expression originated in the USA.
+There isn't a specific incident that it refers to that can be located there but there are many instances of it in print in US publications from the 1860s onwards, whereas there are none that come from any other country until well into the 20th century.